-… the dentist tells you wisdom tooth needs to be removed?
+The dentist tells you your wisdom tooth needs to be removed?
 First, the infection has to be cured.
-In most cases, approximately seven days is needed if the proper treatments take place.
+In most cases, approximately seven days are needed if the proper treatments take place.
 Local anaesthesia, sedation anaesthesia or general anaesthesia can be given when the tooth is pulled out.
 Pain, swelling, bleeding and bruising are common after it, but those are mostly bearable.

 We at Dental Emergency Cheadle can help patients 24 hours a day!
 If the need occurs at any given time after 6:00 PM, you can reach us on 0161 428 2355.
 Contact us and book an appointment!